The Business Case for Employee Volunteer & Skills Giving Programs

 What if I told you that having an employee volunteer program could potentially save you money – say $1,000 to $6,000 per employee.
 Would you start one?
 Or if you have one, would you take it more seriously?

 Replacing top performers can cause service disruptions for your customers and requires a substantial amount of financing, extensive training, employee workload balancing, and handling cultural shifts.
 None of that sounds good, but how exactly does it impact your company’s bottom line?
-Well, for jobs paying $75,000 a year or less (which is about 9 in 10 U.S. workers), the typical cost of turnover is 20% of the employees’ salary.
-For top-level employees it can cost closer to 150% of the employees’ salary.
-Some talent experts estimate that the cost to replace an employee range from six to nine months’ salary to twice the person’s annual salary.
-But let’s focus on employees that make $75,000 or less.
+Employee Benefit News (EBN) reports that it costs employers 33% of a worker's annual salary to hire a replacement if that worker leaves.
+In dollar figures, the replacement cost is $15,000 per person for an employee earning a median salary of $45,000 a year, according to the Work Institute’s Retention Report.
+So for purposes of this article, let’s focus on employees that make $45,000.
 For each of those employees leaving your organization, it’s costing you about $15,000.

 A PwC study revealed, “Employees most committed to their organizations put in 57 percent more effort on the job—and are 87 percent less likely to resign—than employees who consider themselves disengaged.”
-According to Gallup’s research, companies with engaged workforces have higher earnings per share (EPS):
+According to Gallup, “organizations that are the best in engaging their employees achieve earnings-per-share growth that is more than four times that of their competitors.
+Compared with business units in the bottom quartile, those in the top quartile of engagement realize substantially better customer engagement, higher productivity, better retention, fewer accidents, and 21% higher profitability.
+Engaged workers also report better health outcomes.”

 So where do employee volunteer and skills giving programs factor in?
 It’s an excellent, relatively low-cost way to engage and retain employees.